2HIVE/php.wordpress.plugin/README.md

 3. Get your 2Hive API Key in your Account Page: http://2hive.org/project/account
 4. Go to your 2Hive Plugin configuration page, and save your API key
 5. Go to 2Hive http://2hive.org/project/rules and create new rules with types: "new_comment" and "new_post"
+6. Go to http://2hive.org/project/moderators and invite your moderators or enable 2Hive Moderation Team.
+7. You service under protect 24X7!

 ## License